marco262/my_wiki/data/dnd/advancement/feats.md

 ## Mounted Combatant

 You are a dangerous foe to face while mounted.
-While you are mounted and aren't incapacitated, you gain the following benefits:
+While you are mounted and aren't [[[general:conditions#incapacitated|incapacitated]]], you gain the following benefits:

 * You have advantage on melee attack rolls against any unmounted creature that is smaller than your mount.
 * You can force an attack targeted at your mount to target you instead.